Use Goal Flow to perform funnel analysis

 This article explains how to use the Goal Flow report to see how well you’re directing traffic within your site by showing you the most popular paths users take to your content.
 Before proceeding, you might want to review the content in the Related resources section below.In this article:

 For example, if you are promoting a new model car.
 So your website contains content describing the vehicle, providing technical specifications, sharing driver feedback, and finally, a page where users can select the options they want in their new ride.
 You've created a Destination Goal on the design confirmation page, and set up a funnel that includes the pages or screens that are likely points along different paths to that goal.
-While you set up the funnel in Analytics as a linear path, in this case, you can think of it as a container for the content through which visitors are most likely to navigate on the way to your goal.
+While you set up the funnel in Analytics as a linear path, in this case, you can think of it as a container for the content through which users are most likely to navigate on the way to your goal.
 You can include in the funnel your home page or promotional landing screen, search results, and the confirmation for building a customized version of the car.

 With this funnel in place, you can see whether users navigate from one page or screen to the next.
 Are you calling appropriate attention to your promotion?
 Do you provide clear navigational options from the promotion to the next step?
 If there’s an acceptable amount of traffic to your Goal, then you can likely answer yes to those questions.
 If there’s a significant drop-off, evaluate your content or the steps to see how you can improve.